 Introduction

-The ittybit API is organized around REST.
-Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.
+The ittybit API is organized around RESTful principles.
+Our API has predictable resource-oriented URLs, accepts JSON-encoded request bodies*, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

-You can use the API to create, retrieve, update, and delete the media in your account.
+You can use the API to create, retrieve, update, and delete Media, as well as manage other resources such as Transforms, Workflows, and Analytics Data.

 Authentication

 The Ittybit API uses API Keys to authenticate requests.
-You can view and manage your account's keys in the Ittybit Admin.
+You can view and manage your keys in the Ittybit Webapp.

-Your API Keys give privileged access to your account resources so they should be kept secret.
+Your API Keys give privileged access to your project resources so they should be kept secret.
 Be careful not to share them in publicly accessible areas such as GitHub, client-side code, etc.

-All API requests must be made over HTTPS.
-Calls made over plain HTTP will fail.
-API requests without authentication, or with an invalid API Key, will also fail.
+API requests without authentication, or with an invalid API Key, will fail.
+API requests must be made over HTTPS.
+Calls made over plain HTTP will also fail.

 Versioning